michellesyoon/programming-languages-1/blog.md

 - Some modern programming languages such as [Dafny](https://hackmd.io/@alexhkurz/SJyBbDQjv) implement verification of termination and Hoare triples.
 Explore.
 - [Reversible computing](https://hackmd.io/@alexhkurz/H1PIwnSqw).
 - Interactive theorem provers (Isabelle, Coq, Agda, Lean, ...) are functional programming languages in which one can prove mathematical theorems.
 Explore.
 - ...

+#### Practical Theory

+- Various tools can be implemented to better understand theoretical concepts.
+For example a series of programs that can be run in the browser in order to analyse the kind of string rewriting exercises we have used for rewriting theory.

+- ...

 #### General Programming Languages Topics